1. How do I access a library ebook?

 Yes - absolutely!
 You can contact your subject librarian and the librarian will explore availability of the title as an ebook.
 Please note that not all books are available as ebooks.

 You can also use the Recommend a Purchase online request form.

 10. How does the Library decide which books to buy as ebook and which to buy as print?

 Some professional fields are quick to adopt the convenience of ebook technologies, while others are reluctant or even entirely resistent to it.
 Each professional field has a subject librarian who is responsible for exploring and collecting materials to support students and faculty in that field.
 Staying in touch with the university needs and professional experts in their respective fields helps librarians decide whether to collect materials in print or ebook format.

 While NGL may have some material in both print and ebook format, this is not common since duplicate copies are collected only for items in very high demand.

 11. Who do I contact with a problem accessing an NGL ebook?

-If you have problems accessing an ebook, contact the reference desk (Ask-a-Librarian).
+If you have problems accessing an ebook, contact the Library Service Desk (Ask-a-Librarian).